 At Angaza, we build tools that distribution businesses use to sell and manage loans for life-changing products like solar home systems, clean cookstoves, and solar water pumps.
-Designing a software product (including a mobile app) that enables our users to carry out their day to day responsibilities is a challenge.
-To tackle this challenge, Angaza employs a user-driven design methodology to understand customer needs and craft solutions before even a single line of code is written.
+Designing a software product (including a mobile app) that enables our users to carry out their day-to-day responsibilities is a challenge.
+To tackle this challenge, Angaza employs design thinking to understand customer needs and craft solutions before even a single line of code is written.

 What are some of the challenges we face on a regular basis?

 We have close to 30,000 platform users in 30+ countries.
 There are many cultural nuances around loan management, clean energy products, and general infrastructure that have to be taken into account when testing and designing user flows.

 Many of our users operate in areas with little to no network connectivity.
 This not only impacts app functionality, but also app adoption.

 Our users have vastly different levels of education and technological literacy.
 Some of our users are using a smartphone for the first time, while others have college-level degrees in engineering or are software engineers themselves.